Sochon Foundation Scholarship

 The scholarship is for one year only.
 For candidates undertaking an MPhil/PhD programme or a two-year MA programme, the scholarship is not renewable.

-Below are the eligible FULL TIME programmes (new admissions, starting in September 2019):
+Below are the eligible full time programmes (new admissions, starting in September 2020):

 - MA Korean Studies and Intensive Language (Korean)